The ongoing stress, fear, grief, isolation and uncertainty created by COVID-19 pandemic can wear anyone down, but many children and

 hitting, frustration, biting, and more frequent or intense tantrums.

-urgently expressed needs while seeming unable to feel satisfied.
+urgently expressed needs while seemingly unable to feel satisfied.

 conflict and aggression or themes like illness or death during play.

 may show signs of distress with symptoms such as: